caerulius/FFVCareerDay/readme.md

 #  Features
 - Cutscenes are removed or abbreviated.
 The design approach was to keep the spirit of the game in tact, but to largely cut out content that detracts from core gameplay.
 - Both default speed and dash speed is increased.
 World map allows for dashing, and vehicle speeds are doubled.
 - Destination information is located in the "Key" area in the item menu.
 While playing the main game, it is possible the player becomes lost as a result of abbreviated cutscenes.
 'Destination' will guide the player on where to go next.
-- Encounters can be toggled on/off within the config menu.
+- Encounters can be toggled on/off within the in-game "Config" menu.
 - The abilities "Dash", "Passages" and "Learning" are always active.
 #### Optional features
 - Patches for blanket ABP/EXP modifiers are available, providing a multiplier to these rewards.
 - A patch for awarding boss EXP is available.
 With this patch, fighting bosses alone will yield a Level ~35 party throughout the game, fluctuating with optional bosses.
 - A patch for doubled in-battle ATB is available.
 Simply, this patch will make ATB run twice as fast.
+Using "Wait" battle speed is recommended.

 # Patch
 IPS patches are available within the `patches` directory.
 Use [Lunar IPS](https://fusoya.eludevisibility.org/lips/) or a similar IPS patcher to apply directly to a Final Fantasy V ROM with the [RPGe patch](http://www.romhacking.net/translations/353/) applied.